swimos/swimos-docs/src/_backend/swim-libraries.md

   - /reference/swim-libraries.html
 ---

 Swim implements a complete, self-contained, distributed application stack in an embeddable software library.
 To develop server-side Swim apps, add the [swim-api](https://github.com/swimos/swim/tree/main/swim-java/swim-runtime/swim-host/swim.api) library to your Java project.
-To write a JavaScript client application, install the [@swim/core](https://github.com/swimos/swim/tree/main/swim-js/swim-core) library from npm.
-To build a web application, npm install the [@swim/ui](https://github.com/swimos/swim/tree/main/swim-js/swim-ui) and [@swim/ux](https://github.com/swimos/swim/tree/main/swim-js/swim-ux) libraries.
+To write a JavaScript client application, install the [@swim/client](https://www.npmjs.com/package/@swim/client) library from NPM.
 Select one of the boxes below (or scroll down) to get started with Swim.

 <!-- <div class="platform-case">
   <svg viewBox="0 0 100 100" preserveAspectRatio="none" class="plane">